-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test s scores in admission decisions for first-time, first-year, degree- Х seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

-C8A / ADMISSION
+C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not

+Submitted Used

-C8A SAT or ACT 1
+C8A SAT or ACT X

-C8A ACT only ļ 1
+C8A ACT only

-C8A SAT only ļ 1
+C8A SAT only

-C8A SAT and SAT Subject Tests or 1
+C8A SAT and SAT Subject Tests or

-ACT X l 1
+ACT Χ

-C8A SAT Subject Tests only s ĺ i I
+C8A SAT Subject Tests only •

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2018, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required ACT with writing recommended C8B ACT with or without writing accepted X

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X

-C8C Please indicate how your institution will use the SAT or ACT writing C
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

+C8C For admission X X

+C8C For placement

+C8C For advising

+C8C In place of an application essay

 C8C

-$\textbf{C8C} \ \ \text{For admission}$

-component; check all that apply:

-SAT essay ACT essay

-Х Х
+As a validity check on the application essay

+C8C No college policy as of now

+C8C Not using essay component

+C8D In addition, does your institution use applicants' te st scores for acade emic advising?

+C8D Yes No

+• X

-C8C For placement C8C For advising C8C In place of an application essay C8C As a validity check on the application essay C8C No college policy as of now C8C Not using essay component C8D In addition, does your institution use applicants' test scores for acad C8D Yes X emic advising?]
-C8E Latest date by which SAT or ACT scores must be received for fall- January 1, 2014 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission January 1, 2014 C8F If necessary, use this space to clarify your test policies (e.g., if tests a C8F are recommended for some
+C8E Latest date by which SAT or ACT scores must be received for fall- 1-Jan C8E Latest date by which SAT Subject Test scores must be received for 4 lon fall-term admission 1-Jan

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F